AquaregiaAnubhav/Linkedin-Queens-Solver/README(for brute force).md

    * Repeatedly scans rows, columns, and color regions.
    * If any has exactly one `'eligible'` cell, places a queen there immediately.
    * Continues until no further automatic placements are possible.
+   * This helps the brute force ans saves from extra iterations, thus fastens the algorithm.

 8. **Invalid-state detection** (`inv_board_chk`)